 Learn to identify the perpetrator’s behavior patterns.
 Realize that they’re due to his or her insecurity and shame, not yours.
 Get support.
 It’s critical that you have a strong support system to validate your reality in order to combat gaslighting.
 Isolation makes the problem worse and relinquishes your power to the abuser.
 Join Codependents Anonymous (www.CoDA.org) and seek counseling.

 Once you acknowledge what’s going on, you’re more able to detach and not believe or react to falsehoods, even though you may want to.
 You’ll also realize that the gaslighting is occurring due to your partner’s serious characterological problems.
 It does not reflect on you, nor can you change someone else.
 For an abuser to change, it takes willingness and effort by both partners.
 Sometimes when one person changes, the other also does in response.
 However, if he or she is an addict or has a personality disorder, change is difficult.
-To assess your relationship and effectively confront unwanted behavior, get Dealing with a Narcissist: 8 Steps to Raise Self-Esteem and Set Boundaries with Difficult People.
+To assess your relationship and effectively confront unwanted behavior, get Dating, Loving, and Leaving a Narcissist: Essential Tools for Improving or Leaving Narcissistic and Abusive Relationships.

 Once victims come out of denial, it’s common for them to mentally want to redo the past.
 They’re often self-critical for not having trusted themselves or stood up to the abuse.
 Don’t do this!
 Instead of perpetuating self-abuse, learn how to stop self-criticism and Raise Your Self-Esteem.
 You also need to learn How to Be Assertive and how to set boundaries to stop abuse.